mate2/Vodka/README.md

 ]
 ```

-Separate categories title from complete json file is just in order to be able to work on the json, add some incomplete categories without displaying it in the documentation until they are ready.
+Separate categories title from the json calls file is just in order to be able to work on the json, add some incomplete categories without displaying it in the documentation until they are ready.

 * Then you just have to complete your json (./json/calls.json) with all your calls by categories like this :